 There is no set length of an apprenticeship, as it depends on a number of factors, like the availability of work and in-class spaces for training programs, and the requirements of the trade.
 Each trade has different requirements, ranging from 4000-9000 workplace hours and 2 to 3 levels of in-class training.
 Normally you should expect to finish within two to five years.

-If you have not signed a Registered Training Agreement with the Ministry of Training, Colleges and Universities, and are not a member of the Ontario College of Trades, you are not an apprentice.
+If you have not signed a Registered Training Agreement with the Ministry of Advanced Education and Skills Development, and are not a member of the Ontario College of Trades, you are not an apprentice.
 Without a signed agreement, you are not eligible for the financial supports that are available to registered apprentices, and you are not allowed to engage in the activities of a compulsory trade.
 Also, your employer is not eligible to claim tax credits on your wages for apprentice training, or to receive the $1,000 Apprentice Completion Bonus.
 If you want to become an apprentice, speak to your employer about signing a Registered Training Agreement.